 Lorette Cave - Rochefort

 The Lorette Cave is a spectacular cave located in Rochefort, in the province of Namur.
-The cave descends 60 metres below the surface and is famous for its underground river, the Lomme, and its impressive chamber known as the 'Sabbath Hall'.
-Recently renovated, the site features a new above-ground pavilion with interactive exhibitions on tectonic phenomena and the geological formation of the caves.
+The cave is famous for its underground river, the Lomme, and its impressive chamber known as the 'Sabbath Hall'.
+Alongside the cave tour, an above-ground pavilion houses a film room and an interactive exhibition on tectonic phenomena and the geological formation of the caves.

 The Lorette Cave is situated in the centre of Rochefort, a charming small town in the Famenne region, and is reached via the N86 or the E411.
 A visit can be combined with a stroll through Rochefort, a visit to the nearby Trappist brewery of Rochefort or a trip to the Domaine de Chevetogne.
 The cave is open from February to November and guided tours depart at set times.